 The midsole incorporates the rocker geometry we’ve seen in Nike’s faster shoes, but with no carbon fiber plate, this is far more gentle.
 The Flyknit upper is robust, built to help you feel supported over all that bouncy foam and the molded tongue is plush and cushioned, almost like those netball trainers you wore at school.

-Read our full Nike ZoomX Invincible Run Flyknit 2 review.
+Read our Nike ZoomX Invincible 3 review here.

 When Nike launched the Infinity React, it made very bold claims about the shoe’s ability to reduce injuries in runners and brought stats to prove it.
 While this is still all still rather dubious, it's made a wonderfully comfortable, responsive shoe that could be worn for easy miles and long runs.
 In the Infinity React 3, Nike didn’t change much and this is still a reliable shoe for beginners and experienced runners alike, although probably not for speedier sessions.